napudumaran/Learning-Documentation-and-Projects/notes/Arch_Linux_Install.md

 Click begin installation

-VM works, and should boot.
+VM works, and should boot, even when restarting the vm for whatever reason.
+Also should save UEFI boot settings too